duckdb/duckdb-web/_posts/2024-04-10-benchmarks-over-time.md

 </script>

 Pandas export performance has improved substantially over the course of the benchmark.
-However, Apache Arrow has proven to be the more efficient data format, so Arrow is now the preferred in memory export format.
+However, Apache Arrow has proven to be the more efficient data format, so Arrow is now the preferred in-memory export format.
 Interestingly, DuckDB's Parquet export is now so efficient that it is faster to write a persistent Parquet file than it is to write to an in-memory Pandas dataframe!
 It is even competitive with Apache Arrow.